-- A short project report in PDF format (at least 3 pages without front page and appendix) has to be delivered.
-This report has to contain the following 7 sections (for details see the slides for September 14):
+- A short project report in PDF format (at least 5-6 pages without front page and appendix) has to be delivered.
+This report has to contain the following 7 sections:

 - front page

 - specification

 - design

 - implementation

 - testing

 - conclusion

 - appendix

 - All source code.